Strengthening Far North Queensland

 - direct international air and sea access

-- proximity to Asian markets
+- close proximity to Asian and Pacific markets

-- popular superyacht destination
+- popular tourist and superyacht destination

 - three major slipways and the Pacific’s largest Mobile Boat Hoist, with capacity to lift 1,120 tonnes